dcsaorg/DCSA-OpenAPI/tnt/v3/README.md

   - added 3 examples:
     - Shipment Event
     - Equipment Event as part of a transshipment
+    - Rail-TransportCall Transport event
+    - Truck-TransportCall Transport event
     - Retracted Transport Event
+- `/v3/event-subscriptions` endPoint updated:
+  - GET description updated.
+This endPoint is optional to implement
-- removed the `cursor` queryParameter from the `/v3/event-subscriptions` endPoint
+    - removed the `cursor` and `offset` queryParameter
+    - added a `501` (Not Implemented) error response
+  - POST description updated.
+This endPoint is optional to implement
+    - added a `501` (Not Implemented) error response
+- `callbackUrl` endPoint updated:
+  - description updated
+  - payload has been changed to be an event rather than an `oneOf`
+- `/v3/event-subscriptions/{subscriptionID}`
+  - GET description updated.
+This endPoint is optional to implement
+    - added a `501` (Not Implemented) error response
+  - DELETE description updated.
+This endPoint is optional to implement
+    - added a `501` (Not Implemented) error response
+  - PUT description updated.
+This endPoint is optional to implement
+    - added a `501` (Not Implemented) error response
+- `/v3/event-subscriptions/{subscriptionID}/secret:`
-- description updated to be more markdown compliant
+  - PUT description updated.
+This endPoint is optional to implement
-- callBack description updated and the response payload is now a list of events and not a `oneOf`
+    - added a `501` (Not Implemented) error response
 - `eventTypes` description updated
 - emphasized that the `secret` field is only valid in `POST` subscription calls
+- `subscriptionCreatedDateTime` and `subscriptionUpdatedDateTime` added to the subscription response payload